titanios/web2dev/README.md

 Docker Web2Dev Environment
 --------------------------
-A small docker container for your private/local dev environment, containing latest nginx & php-fpm alpine image.
+A small docker environment for your private/local dev host, containing latest nginx & php-fpm alpine image.
 It's easy to handle, so you can focus on your application.

 This setup contains the following images: